maemo-leste/maemo-user-guide/source/chapters/ui.rst

 Notifications
 -------------

-Notifications appear as part of the task switcher.
+Notifications appear as part of the :ref:`chapters/ui:Task switcher`.

 When there are new notifications, the dashboard button in the :ref:`chapters/ui:Top-left area` will be highlighted/blinking.